Digital Printing on Fabric: Fabric Printing Made Simple

 If your business involves design, you need to know the different printing methods available to print on fabric.
 And you need to know which fabric type works best with each process.
-All you need to know about printing on fabric and the fabric supply chain in the UK.
+This guide explains all you need to know about printing on fabric and the fabric supply chain in the UK.

 Say you’re reproducing an image on your inkjet printer at home.
 That pretty much explains what the eco friendly digital fabric printing industry in the UK involves.